The K-theory type of quantum CW-complexes: A weak CW-complex structure of

-In order to compute recursively the K-theory of multipullback quantum projective spaces, we need to relate the K-theory of the algebra of functions $C\bigl(TN(\mathbb{CP}_{\mathcal{T}}^{n-1})\bigr):=(C(S^{2n-1}_H)\otimes\Tt)^{U(1)}$ on a quantum tubular neighbourhood of a hyperplane to that of $C(\mathbb{CP}_{\mathcal{T}}^{n-1})$.
-This is obtained from the following \emph{tubular neighbourhood lemma}.\footnote{Geometrically, we can think of the former algebra as describing a bundle of closed quantum disks of the normal bundle (isomorphic to the Hopf line bundle) of the quantum hyperplane $\mathbb{C}\mathrm{P}_{\Tt}^{n-1}$ in $\mathbb{C}\mathrm{P}_{\Tt}^{n}$.
-Note that classically, the bundle of normal discs is homeomorphic to a tubular neighbourhood.}
+Geometrically, we can think of the former algebra as describing a bundle of closed quantum disks of the normal bundle (isomorphic to the Hopf line bundle) of the quantum hyperplane $\mathbb{C}\mathrm{P}_{\Tt}^{n-1}$ in $\mathbb{C}\mathrm{P}_{\Tt}^{n}$.
+Note that classically, the bundle of normal discs is homeomorphic to a tubular neighbourhood.

 \begin{lemma} For all $k\in \N$ and all $n\geq 1$, the $U(1)$-equivariant map (w.r.t.~the diagonal $U(1)$-action):

 restricted and corestricted to the $U(1)$-fixed point algebras induces an isomorphism in K-theory: